Advice following your coil insertion

 This guide applies to the following copper intrauterine devices (IUD) :

 How should I feel afterwards?

-Most women experience some period-like discomfort for 24-48 hours after fitting, but then it usually
+Most women experience some period-like discomfort for 24 to 48 hours after fitting but it usually settles.

 If the pain is severe, gets worse or does not settle after 3 days you should contact the clinic or your